 AZentertain: Arizona Gold Rush

-But, there have been pieces of evidence and documentation to point to some possibilities that could have spawned the lost mine legend.
+However, there have been pieces of evidence and documentation to point to some possibilities that could have spawned the lost Iron Door mine legend.

 During the late 1880s through the 1930s, countless newspaper articles in the Arizona newspapers publish stories of people who claim to have found either a lost city, the lost mine or other great treasures in the Santa Catalinas.
 Included in this report are links to the those articles.

-Either they have never been found, the secret has been taken to the grave, or passed on by word of mouth.
+Either it has never been found, or the secret has been taken to ones grave, or the secret has been passed on by word of mouth.
 Maybe a few might still know of its actual location.

 Claims of secret mining operations, a lost civilization that once inhabited the great Cañada del Oro basin, the gold rush of the 1800s and the famous Mine with the Iron Door book and movie still spur the imagination.
 The real hidden treasure may have already been discovered and carted off.
 But some remnants of this "rich mine" in the Catalinas may still be buried away.
 Some of the naturally occuring gold deposits may still be undiscovered.